 By focusing on and appreciating the positive (a glass of water half full, rather than half empty), AI leads to imagination and innovation instead of negation and criticism.
 AI builds a bridge between past and present capacities (i.e. achievements, assets, unexplored potentials, innovations, strengths, elevated thoughts, opportunities, benchmarks, high point moments, lived values, traditions, strategic competencies, stories, expressions of wisdom, insights into the deeper corporate spirit or soul) and visions of valued and possible futures.

 AI builds from the belief that we have a choice - that we can consciously choose what we 'see' and act upon.
 Instead of focusing on needs and deficits - the traditional problem - solving approach, we can choose to see possibilities, capabilities and assets - the basis of appreciative inquiry.

-The process of AI unfolds through a cycle of four phases:
+The process of AI unfolds through a cycle of five phases: